 - you meet any criteria for self-isolation and have not been given exemption from isolation to attend work; you need to stay at home

-- had contact with a confirmed case in the last 14 days; you need to self-isolate for 14 days from your last contact with the confirmed case
+- you had unprotected close contact with a confirmed case in the last 14 days^; you need to self-isolate for 14 days from your last contact with the confirmed case